 3. If you don't follow rule number 2, it will not go well for you

 We don't know if these will be the kind of angels we think of when we read the English translations of the Bible, but there will be a message out there that clearly passes the need-to-know information in the chart above.
-Now, you can read the fancy KJV text and make it more flowery and symbolic, but this list above shows you all you need to know.
+Now, you can read the fancy KJV text and make it more flowery and symbolic, but this list above shows you all you need to know to understand the message of the three angels.

 More symbols, but easy ones